Review & Release History of Trader Joe’s Foods, Snacks, Treats, Cookies, and Candies

 These absolutely are copycats of CakeBites, except, unfortunately, not nearly as premium-feeling or tasting.
 They’re a little less dense overall and more mildly sweet.
 That aside, their shells are similarly waxy, just like CakeBites and other snack cakes you can find in the snack aisle.
 The inside is two layers of soft cake with a thin cream filling.
 Overall, a good mouthfeel, albeit artificial–just, why buy these when you can get CakeBites?

 Taste-wise, especially for a cake, mildly to moderately sweet.
-The flavors are also more subtle than other snack-based cakes.
+The flavors are also more subtle than those of other snack-based cakes.

 Overall, I expected more.
 Honestly, these were more boring and quite similar (except for the vanilla) than what should have been.
-Also, calling them “mousse cakes” also feels disingenuous, as mousse is quite a lot softer and creamier.
+Also, calling them “mousse cakes” feels disingenuous, since mousse is much softer and creamier.

 Release Date